Osgoode has two application categories:

-Osgoode seeks to improve representation of Indigenous people in the legal profession and therefore encourages applications from such individuals.
+Osgoode is committed to improving representation of Indigenous people in the legal profession and encourages applications from Indigenous candidates.
 Anyone applying under the Indigenous category must provide documentation corroborating their identification with and connection to an Indigenous community.
 This can include a demonstration of service, involvement or leadership within the community, on Indigenous issues, or within Indigenous circles.
-If the Admissions Committee determines that insufficient documentation has been provided, your file will be reviewed as a General applicant.
-For more information about applying as an Indigenous applicant, as well as Indigenous programming, faculty and student life, visit this the Indigenous Applicants page.
+If the Admissions Committee determines that insufficient documentation has been provided, your file will be reviewed as an application in the General category.
+For more information about applying as an Indigenous applicant, as well as Indigenous programming, faculty and student life, visit the Indigenous Applicants.

-All applicants who do not qualify to apply in the Indigenous category must apply in the general category.
+If you do not qualify to apply in the Indigenous category you must apply in the General category.

-To be eligible to apply to the JD program you must meet the following requirements.
+To be eligible to apply to the JD program, you must meet the requirements listed below:

 Law School Admission Test (LSAT)